 Exelon comes in capsule, oral solution, and transdermal patch forms.

-The FDA-approved label for Exelon lists common side effects including diarrhea, vomiting, loss of appetite, fatigue, and stomach upset.
+The FDA-approved label for Exelon lists common side effects including nausea, vomiting and diarrhea.

-Rare but serious side effects listed for Exelon include dehydration and allergic dermatitis.
+Rare but serious side effects listed for Exelon include weight changes, sinus infections, gastrointestinal adverse events, dehydration, and allergic dermatitis.